Length: 68 - 78 mm

 Few North American dragons have a longer flight season.
 This species may be spotted on warm March days, and is often still on the wing in early November.
-Common Green Darners have been reported from the 48 lower states, Canada and Alaska, the Caribbean, and Central America.
+Common Green Darners have been reported from Canada, the 49 Nearctic U.S. states, the Antilles, and Central America.

-Common Green Darners are sometimes seen in large feeding swarms, and they are also noteworthy for migrating together with the change of the seasons.
-Autumn brings southward migration for many Common Green Darners; the swarms seem to follow ridge lines or coastal beaches.
+Common green darners are sometimes seen in large feeding swarms, and they are also noteworthy for migrating together with the change of the seasons.
+Autumn brings southward migration for many common green darners; the swarms seem to follow ridge lines or beaches.

-The practice of some Anax junius undertaking migrations is unusual in the insect kingdom, and as yet are poorly understood.
-The migrations are intergenerational, as is true with migratory Monarch butterflies.
+The practice of some Anax junius undertaking migrations is unusual in the insect kingdom, and as yet is poorly understood.
+The migrations are intergenerational, as is true of migratory monarch butterflies.
 The darner that flies south dies in the south, and a next generation makes the trip to the north.
 Some observers have reported migratory swarms of more than a million Common Green Darners, in both Illinois and New Jersey (Freeland et al. 2003).

 Still, many Anax junius are not migratory.
 Some writers have suggested that the migratory and non-migratory individuals could be in different subspecies, or that the migratory individuals inherit the migratory trait genetically.
-There is scant evidence to back up these notions, though, and it is still unclear by what mechanism some of the Common Green Darners become migratory, and some do not.
+There is scant evidence to back up these notions, though, and it is still unclear by what mechanism some common green darners become migratory, and some do not.

 Right: Note the unmarked green thorax and the yellowish leading edge of the wing.
 Note, too, this species bulls-eye pattern on the "forehead," a black spot in a yellow background, with a blue area below.
 The individual shown is a female, and so has brown eyes instead of green.
 Her abdomen (seen in the photo at the top of this page) is purple with a dark median line.
 Males usually have a blue abdomen, though it may darken to purplish in cool temperatures.